alexgs/grunt-available-tasks/README.md

 The list of tasks to either include or exclude.

-#### options.dimmed
+#### options.dimmed (DEPRECATED)
 Type: `Boolean`
 Default value: `true`

-Whether to grey out availabletasks from the list or not.
+Whether to grey out availabletasks from the list or not. _This feature has been deprecated and will be removed from 0.4.x; if you don't want `availabletasks` to show, simply list it in your filter config_.

 #### options.groups
 Type: `Object`